AYearOf/ayearof.github.io/_posts/2018-01-21-pasta_saltata.md

 * add less sauce next time (but it was so good!).
 * learn more about the spices of the region where the dish hails from.
+* Used another of Frontier's spices
+  [Organic Harissa](https://www.amazon.com/gp/product/B005WDVR0W/) which comes as a powder even though most recipes seem to call for a paste.

 Definitely a remake.